How to Brew Coffee

 Some of the flavor factors include:

-While there are a lot of choices, remember that there’s no right or wrong — you can choose a dark, flavorful espresso roast coffee and still have it ground to be brewed in a drip system.
+While there are a lot of choices, remember that there’s no right or wrong — for instance, you can choose a dark, flavorful espresso roast coffee and still have it ground to be brewed in a drip system.
 Have fun trying and enjoying different combinations.

 Purchase coffee as soon as possible after it’s roasted.
 Fresh-roasted coffee is essential to a quality cup, so buy your coffee in small amounts (ideally every one to two weeks).
 Check out our helpful tips on how to store coffee to keep it as fresh and flavorful as possible.